Chia-Pet/IP-Tracker/README.md

 # IP-Tracker

-A webbased tool to track IP setup, Mac binding and reservations to DHCP or static IP's
+A web-based tool to track IP setups, MAC bindings, and reservations for DHCP and static IP addresses.
+This project is designed to simplify and improve the management of IP allocations internally, providing a cleaner, searchable interface with role-based access control.
+Currently a functional prototype, built with PHP, JavaScript, Tailwind CSS, and JSON storage (MySQL integration planned).